-6.2.2 Temperature
+6.3.2 Temperature

 The area is characterised by mild to hot summers and cool to cold winters.
-Generally, December, January and February are the warmest months with mean daily maximum temperatures approximately 33 to 40°C (Graph 6.2).
-August was the coldest month with minimum daily temperatures reaching -7.4 °C. Table 6.2 shows temperature for the past reporting period.
-On average, the 2018/2019 year had lower minimum mean monthly temperatures and higher maximum monthly temperatures than the current reporting period by approximately 6°C.
+Generally, December, January and February are the warmest months with mean daily maximum temperatures approximately 41°C (Graph 6.2).
+August was the coldest month with minimum daily temperatures reaching -3.0°C. Table 6.2 shows temperature for the past reporting period.
+On average, the 2018/2019 year had lower minimum mean monthly temperatures and higher maximum monthly temperatures than the current reporting period by approximately 2°C.